aperepel/claude-mlx-tts/INSTALL.md

 > **Note:** If you don't have `uv`, install it first: `curl -LsSf https://astral.sh/uv/install.sh | sh`

-## Step 3: Create Your Voice Reference
+## Step 3: Create a Voice Reference

+Clone any voice—your own, a colleague, a character, or any speaker you like.

 Create the config directory: